martin-eden/Embedded-me_Ws2812b/ReadMe.md

 Arduino library to control LED stripe.

-My journey to the land of microcontrollers programming and back.
+My journey to the land of AVR assembly programming and back.
 There are some dragons.

 # Buzzwords description

 Arduino.
 AVR.
 ATmega328/P. 16 MHz.
 RGB LED stripe.
 WS2812B.
 Function.
 C. Assembler.
-Standalone implementation.
 GPL3.

 ## Requirements